 In addition to having laws that address general issues like repairs and security deposits, most states, including Texas, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Texas
+Landlord Right To Entry in Texas

 Texas landlords have the right to enter rental property for inspections and maintenance, and to change the locks of a tenant who has defaulted on rent.
 In most cases, landlords must give notice before entering a property.
 The amount of notice is not specified in the law, and terms of access usually depend on what’s in the lease.
 However, landlords are not required to get permission to enter in case of emergencies.

-Rent Collection & Related Fees in Texas
+Rent Collection and Related Fees in Texas

 The following laws apply to the collection of rent and related fees:

-• Grace Period: 2 days.
+- Grace Period: 2 days

-• Maximum Late Fee: Landlords must not charge more than 10% of the rent if the building has 4 or fewer units.
-The maximum late fee is 12% if the building has 5 or more units.
+- Maximum Late Fee: Landlords must not charge more than 10% of the rent if the building has 4 or fewer units.
+The maximum late fee is 12% if the building has 5 or more units

-• Rent Payment Methods: Landlords must accept cash unless the lease agreement allows other methods.
+- Rent Payment Methods: Landlords must accept cash unless the lease agreement allows other methods

-• Bounced Check Fees: $20 maximum.
+- Bounced Check Fees: $20 maximum

 Small Claims Court in Texas